MacroFinanceHub/Skill-Biased-Structural-Change---Replication-Package/README.md

 # Skill-Biased Structural Change - Replication Package
 ## Francisco Buera, Joseph Kaboski, Richard Rogerson, and Juan Ignacio Vizcaino

 This readme file describes the structure of the directories of the replication package containing the data and code needed to replicate the results in "Skill-Biased Structural Change".
-When necessary, readme files within the subdirectories provide additional information about the individual files and procedures used (we reproduce the information in these additional readme files below).
+When necessary, readme files within the subdirectories provide additional information about the individual files and procedures used.

 ---
+# The Replication Package

 ## Bridging_WorldKLEMS

 This folder contains the files used to *bridge* or produce consistent time series for labor compensation, hours worked, and employment in the World KLEMS data.
 The correction is needed to overcome the *discrete jumps* that arise in the data as a consequence of the change in the way the CPS, World KLEMS main data source, started measuring educational attainment in 1992 and classifying industries in 2002.